osmosis-labs/osmosis/x/poolmanager/README.md

 - **Reduced slippage**: When a large trade is executed in a single pool, it can be significantly affected if someone else executes a large swap against that pool.

-- **Lower price impact**: when executing a large trade in a single pool, the price impact can be substantial, leading to a less favorable exchange rate for the trader.
+- **Lower price impact**: When executing a large trade in a single pool, the price impact can be substantial, leading to a less favorable exchange rate for the trader.
 By splitting the swap across multiple pools, the price impact in each pool is minimized, resulting in a better overall exchange rate.

 - **Improved liquidity utilization**: Different pools may have varying levels of liquidity, fees, and price curves.
 By splitting swaps across multiple pools,